 Parkinson’s Prevalence Facts

-- The study confirms that men are more likely to have Parkinson’s than women and that the number of those diagnosed with PD increases with age, regardless of sex.
+- The study confirms that men are more likely to have PD than women and that the number of those diagnosed with PD increases with age, regardless of sex.

 - The study found that the prevalence of people diagnosed with PD varies by region.
-Study researchers will now devote more time to find out how.
+Study researchers will devote more time to finding out how.

-Parkinson’s Foundation Prevalence Project numbers highlight the growing importance of optimizing Parkinson’s care and treatment for people with Parkinson’s, which would help future caregivers and ease the strain on health and elder care systems.
+Parkinson’s Foundation prevalence and incidence numbers highlight the growing importance of optimizing Parkinson’s care and treatment for people with the disease, which would help future care partners and ease the strain on health and older adult care systems.

-Through this study, the Foundation works to better understand Parkinson’s with the goal of solving this disease.
-Establishing these numbers and using them to educate the PD community and influence legislation will help the Foundation provide tailored support for under-resourced PD populations across the U.S.
+Through these studies, the Foundation works to better understand Parkinson’s with the goal of solving this disease.
+Establishing these numbers and using them to educate PD communities and influence legislation help the Foundation provide tailored resources, outreach and advocacy to priority populations across the nation.

-The published study is available in the Parkinson’s Foundation scientific journal, npj Parkinson’s Disease.
+Read the full study in the Parkinson’s Foundation scientific journal, npj Parkinson’s Disease.

 Join the Fight Against Parkinson's